WHAT IS INNOVATION IN RELIGION (بدعة)

 Today we use transportation vehicles as goods careers and at that time people used camels, carts for transportation of goods.

-Now we travel from one continent to another in a matter of few hours in speed jet airplanes.
+Now we travel from one continent to another in a matter of hours in speed jet airplanes.
 Then people needed several years to travel from one place to another.

-Now, we have communication devices like phones, internet, news papers, electronic media, etc. These things were not available then.
+Now, we have communication devices like phones, internet, news papers, electronic media/social media, etc. These things were not available then.

 Previously people used to drink water from small wells.
 Now people use purified sea water for drinking.

 You talk of anything from then and now, everything has changed.
 All these changes are essentially required innovations for our survival on this planet.
 We have not broken any religious or natural laws for this development.